Table of Contents

 Municipal water is chemically treated with myriad chemicals (some even known to be toxic) in an effort to make it potable and safe to consume.
 This does not necessarily mean healthy.
 In addition, with water becoming scarcer in large metro areas, many are beginning to install treatment plants to recycle wastewater into drinking water.

-Unfortunately, the odds of removing the tens of thousands of manmade chemicals such as prescription drugs, chemical cleaning agents, industrial waste, etc., is not possible.
+Unfortunately, the odds of removing the tens of thousands of manmade chemicals such as prescription drugs, chemical cleaning agents, industrial waste, fertilizers, pesticides, and many more, is not possible.
 As such, safe or healthy drinking water from this source will remain elusive – regardless what the “authorities” promote.

 The best you can do, whether you use well water or metropolitan sources, is have your water tested from an independent source for as many pollutants as possible.
 The other option, unfortunately, is too purchase verified bottled water from a reputable source.